 My research interests are in field-based amphibian and wetland ecology and conservation, particularly in large floodplain systems in dryland Australia.
 I am fascinated by how large-scale ecological processes are influenced by an individual’s movement, behavioral patterns and physiology, and how this translates to species vulnerability to threatening processes such as river regulation, disease and urban development.

 Originally hailing from Christchurch, New Zealand (“the flattened city”), I completed a Bachelor of Science (Biology) and a Bachelor of Law at the University of Canterbury (2000 – 2004).
 During this time, I became involved in a captive management programme for New Zealand’s native frogs, Leiopelma spp., which is where my love for frogs began.
 After I completed my degree, I headed for the UK, where I detoured from frogs while I worked as project coordinator on the Mongolian Biodiversity Databank and Conservation Assessment Project, with the Zoological Society of London (ZSL).
 For this, I was based at London Zoo and spent six weeks in Mongolia where we held a workshop to assess the conservation status of Mongolian mammals and fishes.
 It was a fascinating project and I got to work with inspiring people, both from ZSL and Mongolian researchers.
-When this finished, I headed straight back to the ‘frog life’, and then spent five months in Thailand working as a field assistant on a project looking at tropical amphibian breeding biology.
+When this finished, I headed straight back to the ‘frog life’, and then spent five months in Thailand working as a field assistant for Jennifer Sheridan on a project looking at tropical amphibian breeding biology.
 Counting frogs by night and frog eggs by day, and eating amazing Thai food in between, it was a fantastic experience!

 Ending back in New Zealand, I found myself working for the Freshwater Ecology Research Group at the University of Canterbury, surveying braided rivers and urban streams, and counting the macroinvertebrates that inhabited them.
 I then undertook a Masters of Conservation Biology which took me to the Centre for Ecosystem Science, at the University of New South Wales, and my first trip out to the Macquarie Marshes — a place which was to steal my heart.
 By the end of this course, it seemed like a good idea to everyone, including myself that I should carry out a PhD on the frogs of the Marshes.
 Turned out it was a good idea.
 There were lots of frogs, some floods and it rained occasionally.
 The rest, they say, is history.